sparkflows/sparkflows-docs/docs/aws/user-guide/SAP-migration.rst

 Migrating data from SAP into S3
 ==========================

-Store SAP data into S3
+S3 Storage is the default storage layer in AWS for SAP data.

 Overview
 --------

-S3 Storage is the default storage layer in AWS.

 .. figure:: ../../_assets/aws/SAPtoS3.png
    :alt: SAP_to_S3